Cruelty Free Labelling of Cosmetics The Truth

 Best Cruelty Free Assurance in Australia is…

-In Australia there is only one sure way to know if a company is being entirely truthful about it’s cruelty free claims, and that is to cross check that they are also listed on the Cruelty Free List by Choose Cruelty Free.
+In Australia there is only one sure way to know if a company is being entirely truthful about it’s cruelty free claims, and that is to cross check that they are also listed on the Leaping Bunny Programme Lists

-So please, for all the animals still being subjected to horrific, painful cosmetic testing procedures, download the FREE CRUELTY FREE LIST APP and always consult it before you buy any cosmetics, skincare, hair care, fragrance products and cleaning products.
+So please, for all the animals still being subjected to horrific, painful cosmetic testing procedures, always consult it before you buy any cosmetics, skincare, hair care, fragrance products and cleaning products.

-Also if you cross-check a company with the Choose Cruelty Fee list and see that they are not listed, but see that they are using the official Choose Cruelty Free logo on their websites or packaging, please immediately report this to Choose Cruelty Free, as this logo is a copyrighted trademark and it is illegal to use it without permission.
+Also if you cross-check a company with the Cruelty Free International Leaping Bunny Programme list and see that they are not listed, but see that they are using the official leaping Bunny logo on their websites or packaging, please immediately report this to Cruelty Free International as this logo is a copyrighted trademark and it is illegal to use it without permission.